- Camps & Academies

 NEW DISCOUNTS FOR EARLY BIRDS!

-- 10% If you are a returning camper and you bring a friend who has never been!
+- 10% if you bring a friend who has never been!

 - 5% for camp fees for multiple children in the same immediate family or multiple camps